dima11051994/angular-templatecache-loader/README.md

   }
 ```

-The above will remove the "/public/" from the generated templateUrl path
+The above will remove the "/public/" from the generated templateUrl path.

 4. You can also use context in webpack to pass correct template url.
 See [Context example](https://github.com/EJIqpEP/angular-templatecache-loader/tree/master/examples/context)